Selecting a shortwave radio

 Grundig G3

-This is one of my favorite models in this price class.
-Eton (or Grundig, same company) is a leader in shortwave and self-powered radio technology.
-Their portables always rank in the top of their class, and for good reason.
+Eton (or Grundig, same company) has been a leader in shortwave and self-powered radio technology for decades.
 The G3 has a smooth tuning wheel and direct keypad entry for finding frequencies.
 The G3 is very simple to operate compared to many similar receivers.
-This radio is very portable and the rubberized body feels rugged.
-The instant you turn it on and start tuning, you'll be impressed with its sound quality and selectivity.
+This radio is very portable and has a rubberized body.
+For an $80 US radio, you'll be impressed with its sound quality and selectivity.
 Its ability to tune in FM stations is likewise quite impressive--and with built-in RDS, you'll have FM station and song information display and scroll on the G3's digital display.
-The only negative about this radio is that it has weak sync detector lock.
+The only true negative about this radio is that it has weak sync detector lock.
 Still, without using the sync function, this is a very capable receiver--read our full review of the Grundig G3 for more details).
 Here are a few of its specs:

 We recommend purchasing the Grundig G3 from Universal Radio.